 Flying into Dubai was similar to flying into most other airports with the exception of the way most people dressed.
 It was clear that Dubai was catering to international tourism and business–airport signage and advertising was multilingual.
 An English-speaking woman politely asked to demonstrate a wireless device that I remember being some sort of PDA (personal digital assistant) with a first-generation web browser.
 It rendered my own website back in the States reasonably well and did so rather quickly.
 Apparently, bandwidth was plentiful here–and inexpensive based on the prices the woman quoted me.

 The conference was held at the same hotel that I stayed at.
 I realized just how progressive Dubai was when I rode the elevator with a provocatively-dressed young woman whom I assumed was a working girl.
-This was a 5-star hotel and I probably rode the elevator with more than one billionaire.
+This was a 5-star hotel and I probably rode the elevator with more than one billionaire during my stay.

 With the exception of many of the men wearing white thawbs (robes), the conference was like most others.
 My presentation was in English and most attendees didn't need to use the translation service that was available.

 There was about a one-week gap before the conference in Jedah began and the conference organizers wisely assumed that I'd want to spend those days in Dubai instead of Jeddah.
 On the last day of the Dubai conference, I became quite ill.
 I saw the hotel doctor and he suggested an antibiotic.
 A prescription from a doctor wasn't necessary.
 The pharmacy near the hotel sold me the antibiotic without question and at a cost less than what I'd expect to pay in the States.